mitmproxy/mitmproxy/clients/ruby/README.md

 # browserup_proxy_client

-BrowserupProxy - the Ruby gem for the BrowserUp Proxy
+BrowserupProxy - the Ruby gem for the BrowserUp MitmProxy

 ___
-This is the REST API for controlling the BrowserUp Proxy.
+This is the REST API for controlling the BrowserUp MitmProxy.
-The BrowserUp Proxy is a swiss army knife for automated testing that captures HTTP traffic in HAR files.
+The BrowserUp MitmProxy is a swiss army knife for automated testing that captures HTTP traffic in HAR files.
 It is also useful for Selenium/Cypress tests.
 ___